 Evolving Roles:

-• Traditional maintenance technicians become “mechatronics specialists” managing complex integrated systems
+- Traditional maintenance technicians become “mechatronics specialists” managing integrated systems

-• Production supervisors become “manufacturing systems coordinators” optimizing resource allocation based on real-time data
+- Production supervisors become “manufacturing systems coordinators” optimizing resources based on real-time data

-Training and Development: Manufacturers implementing Industry 4.0 invest significantly in workforce development through:
+Training and Development: Manufacturers invest in workforce development through:

-Successful implementations treat workforce development as critical success factor rather than afterthought, involving employees early in planning and providing clear pathways for skill development.
+Successful implementations treat workforce development as a critical success factor, involve employees early, and provide clear pathways for skill growth.

 EVS Metal’s Industry 4.0 Capabilities